Act for Impact

 At HEC, we want to play our role in this through research and training, and by assisting with exploring and rolling out these new models.
 In order to do this, we link our researchers and our students with stakeholders involved in this transformation, all while providing stakeholders with conceptual and methodical guides and supporting them during the creative processes.

-Action Tank Social & Business
+FOCUS ON Action Tank Social & Business

 Action Tank Social & Business is designed to incubate inclusive business models fighting poverty in France.
 Since 2010, it has helped develop and implement innovative poverty alleviation projects, bringing together numerous companies, NGOs, public and academic authorities.

 Latest Production: Study of the double poverty penalty in France - 2022

 The "double poverty penalty" refers to the fact that poor households must, in addition to suffering lower purchasing power, pay more per unit of consumption for the same good or service than the "median" consumer.

 In 2022, the annual gross double penalty is estimated at €1,536, or 8.7% of expenditure.
 Some aids allow to reduce its effects to 96€ of annual net double penalty, that is to say 0,6% of the expenses.
 Nevertheless, depending on their profile and ability to benefit from these aids, many households are confronted with a net double penalty that can reach several thousand euros per year.